xuandinh22/Coffee-Bean-Sales-Performance-Insights/README.md

 <img width="250" height="90" alt="image" src="https://github.com/user-attachments/assets/06137249-61c4-4de8-a8fa-fa2c40570b4f" />
 </p>

 The US market significantly outperforms the UK and Ireland, with nearly 2,800 units sold, while the UK and Ireland see only a few hundred units each.
 As the result the US market generates the highest profit.
 The top-selling cities, Washington, New York, and Houston, are all in the US.
+Both the US and Ireland show a strong preference for Arabica beans, while the other three types also perform reasonably well.
+In contrast, Arabica is the least popular bean in the UK.

 The strong performance in the US could be attributed to larger population sizes, higher coffee consumption per capita, and stronger brand recognition in major cities.
 In contrast, the UK and Ireland may have lower demand due to smaller populations, different coffee preferences